 Community Organisations: Committees work closely with groups and organisations representing community views.
 You can also talk to them about getting involved in public inquiries.

-Eight standing committees conduct public inquiries in the 9th Assembly.
+Nine standing committees conduct public inquiries in the 9th Assembly.
 They currently are:

 Contact the Committee Support office for more information about the Inquiry process.

-Committee Support office
+Committee Support Office

 ACT Legislative Assembly